The Human(e) Side of Digital

 Responsibility for managing the human aspects of digital transformation, which many are calling the next industrial revolution, extends to all levels and functions of the enterprise.
 Yet many organisations are failing to approach their digital initiatives in this manner.
 Organisations need to undertake what we call Human(e) Digital Transformation.
 This approach focuses on the many people and process elements of digital transformation that drive success but, in our experience, are overlooked too frequently.

 In the paper, we look at some current and historical trends that provide key lessons for boards and management, and identify five keys of Human(e) Digital Transformation.
-Click on download button to know more.
+Click on download button above to know more.